vcashorg/vcash/doc/wallet/tls-setup.md

 ```

 ### Change permissions
 Now you have the certificate files but only root user can read it.
-We run grin as `ubuntu` user.
+We run vcash as `ubuntu` user.
 There are different scenarios how to fix it, the simplest one is to create a group which will have access to `/etc/letsencrypt` directory and add our user to this group.

 ```sh
 sudo groupadd tls-cert